braineatingmachines/braineatingmachines.github.io/pages/legal/policies.md

 > *Last Updated: December 2025*

 **Program-Specific Information:**
-- For summer camp operational details, see our [Summer Camp Parent Guide](/summer-camp-guide/)
+- For seasonal camp operational details, see our [Seasonal Camp Parent Guide](/seasonal-camp-guide/)
 - Have questions?
 Check our [FAQ](/faq/)

 ---